BanForFun/react-select-table/README.md

 If a reducer isn't the root reducer, you must set the `statePath` option to a string being the path to the reducer.

-Lastly you must apply the `eventMiddleware` middleware to enable events.

 ### Example

 Say we're making a todo list, and our objects are of this format: